Search

 • by expressly stating in contractual negotiations and discussions that the Terms and Conditions will apply to the contract

-• by referring to the Terms and Conditions in contract related documentation and literature, including for example:
+• by referring to the Terms and Conditions in contract related documentation, literature and processes, including for example:

 • in sales literature and catalogues